 First set your camera on a tripod.
 You can hang a weight to your camera to reduce the shake.
 Then set your camera to manual focus.
 Set the ISO of your camera to high.
 We all know that higher ISO means more noise, but you can work on this with some post-production.

 Set the aperture as large as you can.
 This will mean that there will be more light coming through your lens.
-Connect MIOPS Mobile Remote to your camera and switch to “Timed Release” mode.
+Connect MIOPS Smart+ to your camera and switch to “Timed Release” mode.
 Set the exposure time to the duration calculated with the 500 Rule.

-Take a few Milky Way pictures with MIOPS Mobile Remote and then review them right on the spot.
-If they are trails, then shorten the exposure.
+Take a few Milky Way photos with MIOPS Smart+ and then review them right on the spot.
+If there are trails, then shorten the exposure.

 Related Article: How to Take Star Trails